-STSK 0095 Reading Improvement II
+Reading Improvement II

-Provides improvement of reading skills for students underprepared for college level reading.
+Reading Improvement II provides improvement of reading skills for students underprepared for college level reading.
 The focus is on basic comprehension with additional instruction in vocabulary and word recognition.
-Prerequisite: STSK 0090 or placement by assessment test score.
+The student learning outcomes for this course will deepen and enhance those outcomes in STSK 0090 Prerequisite Prerequisite: STSK 0090 or placement by multiple measures.